MarinerQ/marinerq.github.io/_publications/space-borne_GW_detectors.md

 Submitted to Science Bulletin, still under revision.

-Update: We are going to submit a new version of this paper, $\textit{Joint Observations of Space-borne Gravitational-wave Detectors: Source Localization and Implication for Parity-violating Gravities}$.
+Update: We are going to submit a new version of this paper: Joint Observations of Space-borne Gravitational-wave Detectors: Source Localization and Implication for Parity-violating Gravities.

 [arXiv link](https://arxiv.org/abs/2006.05670v2)